18F/handbook/_pages/about-us/offices/distributed.md

 - **Log into the weekly all-hands meeting a few minutes early.** It&rsquo;s a good chance to see faces and chat before the meeting starts.
 - **Co-work Across America!** Gray Brooks and others are working on organizing groups that travel to TTS offices and share the cost of accommodations and travel.
 Let him know if you want to help, or hop into [#cowork-across-america](https://gsa-tts.slack.com/messages/cowork-across-america/) on Slack.
-- **Over communicate.** Working remote means you can&rsquo;t rely on your physical presence to communicate to everyone else whether or not you&rsquo;re &ldquo;at work.&rdquo; Use the [18F Out of Office (OOO) calendar](https://www.google.com/calendar/embed?src=gsa.gov_bth7useo0eeiicjgos2di6ph8k%40group.calendar.google.com&ctz=America/New_York) if you&rsquo;re assigned to an office and working remotely or if you&rsquo;re working in a different place than usual.
+- **Over communicate.** Working remote means you can&rsquo;t rely on your physical presence to communicate to everyone else whether or not you&rsquo;re &ldquo;at work.&rdquo; For 18F team members, use the [18F Out of Office (OOO) calendar](https://www.google.com/calendar/embed?src=gsa.gov_bth7useo0eeiicjgos2di6ph8k%40group.calendar.google.com&ctz=America/New_York) if you&rsquo;re assigned to an office and working remotely or if you&rsquo;re working in a different place than usual.
 On phone calls, don&rsquo;t be afraid to jump in and tell people if you can&rsquo;t hear.
 - **Go to the biweekly coffee meetings with Aaron.**  These meetings are a great way to stay connected to org-wide chatter.
 Make time for these as often as you can.
 - **Deliberately foster chats that aren&rsquo;t related to work.** People who work out of GSA offices will do this from time to time, and you should, too.
 Ask people out to virtual tea!